Ayianza Latina/Latino Alliance

 Kelvin Smith Library (KSL) is the main library supporting the teaching and research of Case Western Reserve University in Cleveland, Ohio, with emphasis given to the College of Arts and Sciences, the Case School of Engineering and the Weatherhead School of Management.
-The University Archives (located in the Bioenterprise Building), Kulas Music Library (located in Haydn Hall) and the Astronomy Library (located in Sears Building) are part of Kelvin Smith Library.
+The University Archives (located in the Bioenterprise Building) and Kulas Music Library (located in KSL) are part of Kelvin Smith Library.
 KSL librarians and staff work with the libraries of the professional schools, the Cleveland Health Sciences Library, the Judge Ben C. Green Law Library, and the Harris Library of the Mandel School of Applied Social Sciences, to coordinate policies and collections.
 KSL also provides technology services such as the online public catalog and circulation systems to the other campus libraries, as well as to our affiliate libraries, the Cleveland Institute of Music and the Cleveland Institute of Art.

 The Lake View Cemetery Foundation supports the maintenance, preservation and enhancement for the benefit of the general public, the historically and architecturally significant buildings, monuments, botanical gardens and landscapes of Lake View Cemetery.

 The vision of Literary Cleveland is to create a strong community of writers and readers in Northeast Ohio through classes, workshops, readings and other events.